-SMB Auto Transport is here to help you transport your car from Point A to Point B. We provide you with a FREE “No Contact Information Required” estimate, up to ten brokers with quotes for you to choose from.
+SMB Auto Transport is here to help you transport your car from Point A to Point B. We provide you with a FREE "No Cost" estimate, up to ten brokers with quotes for you to choose from.

 A person or company that specializes in the shipping and transportation of vehicles is called an auto transport broker.
 Vehicles to be transported may include cars, motorcycles, recreational vehicles and boats.
 The broker may or may not be the carrier in charge of the actual transport.
 If not, a broker will locate a carrier for you.
 The advantages are that a broker can provide you with lower shipping prices by getting competing bids from different carriers.